ericmjl/bayesian-measurement-paper/paper.md

 Thirdly, with replicate plate measurements, there will be variation in the fold change relative to blank.
 Each computed fold change on the replicate plate is likewise considered an independent fold change measurement.

 Using this experimental setup ensures that batch effects are accounted for in the measurement.
 Provided that there is little variation in the measurement of the blanks, every other sample's readings can be reliably normalized with uncertainty proportional to its true variation.
-By choosing not to fully model the
+The readings allow one to model the signal strength relative to noise.

 ## Bayesian Hierarchical Model